eliminmax/eambfc/README.md

 the GNU C library's `getopts_long` function is used instead of the POSIX-standard `getopts`, to support GNU-style `--long-options`.

-In the C Source code, GCC attributes and pragmas are used, but only if they work with both `gcc` and `clang`, and preprocessor directives are used to ensure that they are only exposed if the `__GNUC__` macro is defined.
+In the C Source code, GCC attributes and pragmas are used, but preprocessor directives are used to ensure that they are only exposed if the `__GNUC__` macro is defined.

 #### Unit tests